Remenby31/agenTree/README.md

 const agent = new Agent({
   name: 'file-assistant',
   mcpServers: [server],
-  task: 'Analyze the files in our project directory' });
+  task: 'Analyze the files in our project directory',
+  maxDepth: 3
+});
 ```